 Solving problems further simplifies the learning process and enhances the understanding of basic concepts.
 Following post enumerates steps involved in project schedule analysis process using the critical path method technique.

-For differences between CPM and PER, please read
+For differences between CPM and PERT, please read

 For schedule development process, you may please read the following post.